Enlightened Society Assembly

 Ashe Acharya John Rockwell first met Chogyam Trungpa Rinpoche in 1975 and entered the Buddhist and the Shambhala path.
 Over the many years of his journey, he taught Buddhist Studies at Naropa University, was co-director of Karme Choling, and was Director of Shambhala International.
 In 1996, he was named an acharya (senior teacher) by Sakyong Mipham Rinpoche, and in 2001 was appointed the Ashe Acharya, in charge of the Shambhala Office of Practice and Education.
 For seven years he was resident acharya at Karme Choling in Vermont.
 During this time, he studied Taoist qigong with Eva Wong who authorized him to teach.
 Due to a long-time passion for the forest and nature, he is engaged in a naturalist training course with the Wilderness Awareness School.
 He now lives in Halifax, Nova Scotia with his wife and travels internationally to teach.

 Melissa Moore, PhD., has been a Shambhalian since 1979.
 She received her Master’s degree from Naropa and a PhD in Psychological Anthropology from California Institute of Integral Studies.
 She became an Acharya in 2012.
 Melissa was co- founding Director of The Karuna Training, a professional training in Contemplative Psychology offered throughout Europe and currently starting up in Northern California.
-Melissa is currently a Senior Executive of Family Service Agency (FSA) San Francisco and the founding Director of The Felton Institute since 2005.
+Melissa has worked in community behavioral health for several years and was the founding director of The Felton Institute, a research and training Institute in San Francisco from 2005 – 2016.